 Super Spectacular or Super Bust?

-Because of its overwhelming popularity, I was skeptical to check it out a few years back in 2019 when I visited my sister who was living in L.A. at the time.
+Because of its overwhelming popularity, I was hesitant to check it out a few years back, in 2019, when I visited my sister, who was living in L.A. at the time.
 But as I always say, there is a reason destinations are so popular, so why not go see what all the fuss is about?
 So, if you are wondering whether the California superbloom is super spectacular or a super bust, then this blog is for you.

 I 100% would recommend experiencing the California superbloom at least once in your life if you have the chance.
 I cannot even begin to describe how spectacular it was to see hillsides covered in orange and red California poppies.

-And while, yes there were a TON of people there, some who clearly couldn’t adhere to the signs that said do not walk on the flowers, it is still worth it to add to your travel bucket list.
-Plus, there are ways in which you can make sure you experience it with as little impact on the environment as possible.
+And while, yes, there were a TON of people there, some who clearly couldn’t adhere to the signs that said do not walk on the flowers, it is still worth it to add to your travel bucket list.
+Plus, there are ways to ensure you experience it with as little environmental impact as possible.

 - Stay on official trails only